 - Lenagan Library

-- Stopford Library (Faculty of Medical and Human Sciences)
+- Stopford Library (Faculty of Biology, Medicine and Health)

 This Regulation shall apply to all constituent parts of the Library, unless specific provisions to the contrary are included within it, in official Library Policy Statements, or published in the particular Library concerned.

 The Library is open for the purpose of study and research to (the 'users'):

 - members of the Board of Governors and of the General Assembly of the University of Manchester;

 - current members of staff of the University of Manchester;

 - registered students of the University of Manchester;

 - such other students taking courses in the University as from time to time agreed by the University Librarian or an authorised representative;

 - graduates and retired staff members of the University of Manchester, and of the former Universities;